InverterNetwork/contracts/docs/modules/fundingManager/bondingCurve/FM_BC_BondingSurface_Redeeming_v1.md

 ## Based on the BondingCurveBase and BondingCurveBaseRedeeming contracts

-Because the bonding surface contract is based on the bonding curve base and bonding curve base redeeming contracts, it inherits the functionalities of both contracts.
+Because the quadratic price formula contract is based on the bonding curve base and bonding curve base redeeming contracts, it inherits the functionalities of both contracts.
 These functionalities are described in the following sections.

 ### Buy

-The buy function allows users to buy issuance tokens from the bonding surface contract by providing collateral tokens.
-The collateral tokens are specified in the token() field of the bonding surface contract.
+The buy function allows users to buy issuance tokens from the quadratic price formula contract by providing collateral tokens.
+The collateral tokens are specified in the token() field of the quadratic price formula contract.

 ### Sell

-The sell function allows users to sell issuance tokens back to the bonding surface contract in exchange for issuance tokens.
-The collateral tokens are specified in the token() field of the bonding surface contract.
+The sell function allows users to sell issuance tokens back to the quadratic price formula contract in exchange for issuance tokens.
+The collateral tokens are specified in the token() field of the quadratic price formula contract.

 ### CalculatePurchaseReturn